butterfly-ops/docs/objects.md

 }
 ```

+> [!NOTE]
-!> ***Caution:*** getOldData function gets data from Database when it's called.
+> `getOldData` function gets data from Database when it's called.
 Since database is updated before calling after_ events, if you call this function in after function, it will not work properly and return the latest data.
 If you need old data in after_ events, then, you can call it in before function and set it to another property.

 #### isChanged

 When user saves data in Butterfly Panel, you may want to check if a specific field is changed or not.

+> [!WARNING]
-!> ***Caution:*** isChanged function returns if the field is changed or not.
+> `isChanged` function returns if the field is changed or not.
 Since database is updated before calling after_ events, if you call this function in after function, it will not work properly and return the latest data.
 If you need old data in after_ events, then, you can call it in before function and set it to another property.

 In the following example, confirmation dialog will be displayed if the user changed `title`: